Donald Duart Maclean and Guy Francis de Moncy Burgess

 Burgess's books he eventually left behind he took with him a volume of Jane Austen's collected novels.

-At 9.30 on that same morning Donald Duart Maclean would have already caught his usual train from Sevenoaks some two hours previously and would have been sitting at his desk in Whitehall.
+At the same time as Burgess was waking up, Donald Duart Maclean had already caught his usual train from Sevenoaks some two hours previously and was sitting at his desk in Whitehall.
 He was head of the American department at the Foreign Office in King Charles Street.

-The job sounds important but care was already being made that it was of no operational importance as, for some time, Maclean had been under suspicion, along with four others, for leaking atomic secrets to the Soviet Union.
-In the last few days, however, the four suspects had now become just one.
+The job sounds important but care was already being made that it was of no operational significance.
+For several weeks now, along with three other suspects, Maclean had been under suspicion for leaking atomic secrets to the Soviet Union.
+In the last few days, however, the four had become just one.

 Donald Maclean in 1935 aged 22

-Two years younger than Burgess, Maclean was exactly 38 years old for it was his birthday and he had asked if he could take the next morning as leave (Saturday mornings were still worked by many civil-servants after the war) so he could celebrate with family friends at home in Surrey.
+Two years younger than Burgess, Maclean was exactly 38 years old for it was his birthday and he had asked if he could take the next morning as leave (Saturday mornings were still worked by many civil-servants in the 1950s) so he could celebrate with family friends at home in Surrey.

 Maclean was the son of one of the most illustrious Liberal families in the country.
 His father, Sir Donald Maclean, had first entered Parliament as the Liberal member for Bath in 1906 and was President of the Board of Education in the cabinet when he died in 1932.

-At around 10-10.30 am a senior MI5 officer and the head of Foreign Office security were received by Mr Herbert Morrison, who had recently become Foreign Secretary, in his large office in Whitehall.
-After reading a few papers Morrison signed one of them and this gave MI5 permission to bring Donald Maclean in for questioning.
+At around 10-10.30 that morning a senior MI5 officer and the head of Foreign Office security were received by Mr Herbert Morrison, who had recently become Foreign Secretary, in his large office in Whitehall.
+After reading a few papers Morrison signed one of them.
+This gave MI5 permission to question Donald Maclean about links with the Soviet Union.

 Herbert Morrison in 1951, his daughter gave birth to Peter Mandelson two years later

-He pointed to two men by the corner of the Carlton Club and said, “Those are the people who are following me.”
-Burgess described the two men “there they were, jingling their coins in a policeman-like manner and looking embarrassed at having to follow a member of the upper classes.”
+He pointed out two men standing by the corner of the Carlton Club and said, “those are the people who are following me.”
+Burgess later described the two men:

 London Reform Club, 104 Pall Mall in the fifties